Share on your favorite

 In Japanese culture, kanji are characters that originated from Chinese script, and the meaning of a name changes depending on the kanji characters chosen.
 The more variations of kanji a name has, the more common it is in Japan.
 Conversely, a name with very few kanji variations is considered unique and rare.
 Below are the kanji variations for "Shiya," ranked by the total number of "Good!" votes.

-Stringed Instrument - An instrument strung with thread.
+String Instrument - An instrument with stretched strings; stringed instruments.

-Unit - One ten-thousandth of a unit.
-Also, a small amount.
+Unit - One Ten-thousandth of One; also, a tiny amount.

 Resolution - A goal or objective determined in one's heart.